packetcoders/nornir-napalm-netbox-guide/README.md

 ## Misc
 ### helpers.py
 Within `scripts/` you will find `helpers.py`.
-This contains the transform functions for manipulating the Nornir inventory, along with a small CLI, which contans some common actions that can help with dev/troubleshooting..
+This contains the transform functions for manipulating the Nornir inventory, along with a small CLI, which contans some common actions that can help with dev/troubleshooting.
 ```
+# scripts/helpers.py --help
-usage: helpers.py [-h] [-i]
+usage: helpers.py [-h] [-i] [-n]

 Nornir Helper CLI

 optional arguments:
   -h, --help       show this help message and exit
   -i, --inventory  show inventory
+  -n, --netbox     netbox debug
 ```
+Note: When running the netbox option, use `python -i`, this will then drop into a shell, from which you will have access to the `netbox` instance.